nikicat/icetorrent/README.md

-This is the firetorrent add-on.
-It contains:
+This is the FireTorrent Firefox add-on.

-* A program (lib/main.js).
-* A few tests.
-* Some meager documentation.
+It adds transparent support for magnet: protocol, so browser can directly open bittorrent-delivered content.

+It's based on source code from summerTorrent project for Node.js